This post may contain affiliate links. Please read our disclosure policy.

 See the recipe card for full information on ingredients and quantities.

-Variations on these Easy Peanut Butter Bars
+Variations on These Peanut Butter Milk Chocolate Bars

 Follow these steps to bake peanut butter bars with perfectly chewy centers and golden edges every time.
 Further details and measurements can be found in the recipe card below.